-Still another common interpretation, perhaps the one favored by the majority of conservative commentators is that "the desire of women" is Jesus Christ.
-The name supposedly refers to the desire of every Jewish woman in Daniel's day to bear the Messiah.
-This interpretation is untenable for many reasons.
+Still another common interpretation, perhaps the one favored by the majority of conservative commentators, is that "the desire of women" is Jesus Christ.
+The name supposedly refers to the desire of every Jewish woman to bear the Messiah.
+This interpretation is untenable for several reasons.

 - Few Jewish women today are filled with hope of the Messiah's coming.
 Even fewer, perhaps none, fervently desire to be His mother.
 And the desire to bear the Messiah has rarely been any more prevalent among Jewish women than it is today.
 Like people everywhere, the Jewish people as a whole have, throughout much of their history, been preoccupied with worldly affairs.

 - Nothing in the context limits "women" to some Jewish women.
 The natural sense of the word widens the view to all women or at least to a great many women.

 - If applied to a man, the name "desire of women" suggests that he is the object of their carnal affection.
 Scripture would not give Christ a name with unseemly connotations.

-Another interpretation, which many readers find most natural, is that the Antichrist will lack a normal interest in women.
-Yet his forerunner, Antiochus, was a degenerate womanizer.
-Furthermore, the grammatical construction disallows changing “desire of women” to “desire for women.”
+Yet another interpretation, which many readers find most natural, is that the Antichrist will lack a normal interest in women.
+Yet his forerunner, Antiochus, was a degenerate womanizer (12).
+Furthermore, the grammatical construction disallows changing "desire of women" to "desire for women" (13).
 In parallel instances, such as Haggai 2:7 and 1 Samuel 9:20, the noun following "desire of" is the source and not the object.
 What the prophecy is clearly saying is that the Antichrist will disregard something that women desire.

-At last we come to the only convincing interpretation notices that "the desire of women" appears in a list of spurned deities.
-It is therefore evident that the name refers to something else the Antichrist will refuse to worship.
-The name might signify either a god that women desire or the desire of women to be gods.
-The interpretation that best fits the prophet's message views the oracle as a prediction that the Antichrist will not regard the desire of women to be gods that the Antichrist will slight.
+At last we come to the only convincing interpretation.
+It recognizes that since "the desire of women" appears in a list of spurned deities, the name must refer to something else the Antichrist will hold as undeserving of worship.
+It might signify either a god that women desire or the desire of women to be gods.
+Of these two possibilities, the second is a better fit both to the context and modern reality.
+It is the desire of women to be gods that the Antichrist will slight.

 Imagine what feminists will think when the Antichrist sets himself up as the supreme god and denies equal billing to any goddess!
 They will regard the exclusion of women from the highest flights of conceit as discrimination.
 Whatever hope he offers them of attaining a lesser degree of godhood will hardly satisfy their ambition.
 Yet he will ignore their objections.
 That is, as the oracle says, he will not regard the desire of women.